owodolab/py-graspi/README.md

 The following are steps on how to visualize the graph from this image.
 1. Make sure you have py-graspi installed: pip install py-graspi
-2. Make sure you cd into py_graspi directory first.
+2. Make sure you cd into py-graspi directory first.
 3. The command line format input is as follows
 ```
 python myceliumTest.py {pathname of image file} {Resize calculation amount}